- Do I need a doctor’s order?

 - Can physical therapy help my problem?

 That is unknown until we perform a careful evaluation.
 We see a variety of musculoskeletal and neurological problems; see our treatment page for a partial list.
 We apply direct hands-on care, if needed, as well as provide education about your problem and a home program with a focus on self-care/ prevention.
-If you are unsure, we offer a free 15 minute mini-consultation to see if your problem just needs a few simple suggestions or a full evaluation is warranted.

 - Do you treat sports injuries?